Asia's Longhorned Tick Takes Its First Documented Bite In The U.S.

 The tick's victim, who lives in Westchester County, New York, has not become ill as a result of the bite.
 But health experts are keenly aware that in Asia, and in Australia and New Zealand, where the tick is found as well, it is known to spread pathogens that can be lethal to humans and animals.

 One such pathogen is SFTS virus, a potentially fatal hemorrhagic fever.
 SFTS is not found in North America but is similar to the Heartland virus, which is present in North America and can be transmitted by ticks, according to Dr. Bobbi Pritt, director of the Clinical Parasitology Laboratory at the Mayo Clinic.
-But so far there is no evidence that the longhorned tick carries this virus.
+So far there is no evidence that the longhorned tick carries this virus.

 The longhorned tick was first formally detected in the U.S. on a sheep in New Jersey in 2017.
 No one knows exactly how the tick made it to North America, and tick experts say it's possible that it arrived earlier than that.